Ashu-hub/All-About-Java/RESTWebServiceInterviewQuestions.md

 	4. 4xx Client Error
 	5. 5xx Server Error

+-** SOAP Vs REST**
+	1) SOAP stands for Simple Object Access Protocol
+	2) SOAP is a protocol.
+	3) SOAP can't use REST because it is a protocol.
+	4) SOAP uses services services interfaces like @WebService to expose the business logic.
+	5) SOAP permits XML data format only.
+	6) SOAP requires more bandwidth and resource than REST.(SOAP that uses XML for the creation of Payload and results in the large sized file.)
+	7) SOAP API used Web Services Description language for describing the functionalities being offered by web services.

+	1) REST stands for REpresentational State Transfer.
+	2) REST is an architectural style.
+	3) REST can use SOAP web services because it is a concept and can use any protocol like HTTP, SOAP.
+	4) REST uses URI to expose business logic.
+	5) REST permits different data format such as Plain text, HTML, XML, JSON etc.
+	6) REST requires less bandwidth and resource than SOAP.(As REST API deploys multiple standards, so it takes fewer resources and bandwidth )
+	7) REST API uses Web Application Description Language

+-** Web Application Description Language  Vs Web Services Description language
+	WSDL The Web Service Description Language (WSDL) is an XML vocabulary used to describe SOAP-based web services.
+	A client can load a WSDL file and know exactly which RPCstyle methods it can call, what arguments those methods expect, and which data types they return.

+	WADL The Web Application Description Language (WADL) is an XML vocabulary used to describe RESTful web services.
+	As with WSDL, a generic client can load a WADL file and be immediately equipped to access the full functionality of the corresponding web service.
+	WADL The Web Application Description Language is an XML vocabulary for expressing the behavior of HTTP resources

 Which Framework You Have Used And Why?
 How Did You Configure The Said Framework?
 Implement Security In Rest?